Nbodypp/HOW_final/README.md

 ### Using nbodypp
 If you simply want to solve for the orbits of N-body system under mutual gravity, you can write a configuration file in INI format.
 Settings are in root section, and each [section] defines the mass and the initial condition (x, y, z, vx, vy, vz) of a particle.
 You may choose an arbitrary mass, length, and time units by specifying the gravitational constant G. This is an example input file for the circular motion of a test particle (`mass = 0`).

-Radius is not yet implemented.
+Radius is only relevant when collision is checked.

 ```ini
 ; Nbodypp test input configuration file